Using grounded mindfulness to cope with anxiety: Case example

 More importantly, she discovered how this habitual old response would silence her personal expression.
 Lena had great difficulty in speaking up and setting boundaries.
 In the past, when she would stand up for herself with her husband, her words would often be turned around against her.
 Lena was usually blamed for all the problems, and she was often emotionally abused.
 It was not uncommon for her to suppress herself – “I can’t say anything….maybe I am just a bad wife.”

 Out of this confrontation with herself, Lena has grown more self-accepting and self-loving.
 Her ability to speak up on her own behalf has increased.
 Lena also began to feel less pressure “to get better.”
 She found that her inner critic was illusory.
 Lena described this as poking a balloon with a pin; its power deflates and diminishes.
 Furthermore, Lena’s insights gave her a better understanding of her relationship with her mother, allowing her to see the similarities in her relationships with her ex-husband and her mother.
 These insights have allowed her to be more grounded, more self-confident, and more secure in herself.
 Quieting her inner critic has reduced her anxiety, and her newly developed self-perspective has given her the freedom to be more healthy and able to better care for herself.

-Thereapy and Counseling services are offered by Carlos Durana Ph.D., M.Ac. in Bethesda, Maryland, Reston, Virginia, and Washington, DC.
+Therapy and individual counseling services are offered by Carlos Durana Ph.D., M.Ac. in Bethesda, Maryland, Reston, Virginia, and Washington, DC.